ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 export default App;
 ```

 In the above code, we import `WagmiProvider` and wrap your main application component (`<Main />`).
-This setup ensures that all components within `<Main />` have access to wagmi's features.
+This setup ensures that all components within `<Main />` have access to wagmi’s features.

 In addition, we need to set up a WalletConnect project and use the `projectId` in the wagmi config.
 You can get your `projectId` by creating a new project on the [WalletConnect website][walletconnect].

 -   This step is necessary for the configuration file.

 Please refer to our demo code [here][wagmi-config] for a detailed example of the wagmi configuration file.

 ## Utilizing wagmi Hooks for Wallet Interactions

 [Wagmi][wagmi] provides a variety of hooks that make it simple to interact with user wallets and perform blockchain transactions.
 These hooks simplify the process of integrating web3 functionalities into your application.

-**Let's look at how we can use some of these hooks:**
+**Let’s look at how we can use some of these hooks:**

 ```typescript
 import { useAccount, useWalletClient, usePublicClient } from 'wagmi';